CLRX/CLRX-mirror/doc/AmdAbi.md

 ### User data classes

 User data is stored in first scalar registers.
-Data class indicates what data are stored.
+Data class indicates what a data are stored.
 Following data classes:

 * IMM_RESOURCE - data for read_only image descriptors.
 ApiSlot determines uavid.